-More advanced topics such as intents are also covered, as are touch screen handling, gesture recognition, camera access and the playback and recording of both video and audio.
-This edition of the book also covers printing, transitions and cloud-based file storage.
+More advanced topics such as intents are also covered, as are touch screen handling, gesture recognition, and the recording and playback of audio.
+This edition of the book also covers printing, transitions, cloud-based file storage and foldable device support.